Asserting Yourself Tactfully

 - Were my thoughts and feelings positive or negative?

 Write down everything that comes to mind around these three scenarios now.
 As you read through your replies to the above questions, what do you notice?
-Are there any beliefs holding you back from asserting yourself (eg. fear of confrontation, fear of a negative reaction, not wanting to be pushy or rude, pleasing others, etc.)?
-First, it is important to address any limiting beliefs that you have identified as these insecurities will continue to affect how you think and act, including whether you assert yourself.
+Are there any negative emotions, limiting beliefs or deeper unconscious issues holding you back from asserting yourself?
+First, it is important to identify and address these as these insecurities will continue to affect how you think and act, including whether you assert yourself.
 Then it is also important to have strategies to assert yourself tactfully.

 Clarity is Key

-Most people are unclear about what they want to achieve in their communication with their prospects, customers, employees, suppliers, referrers and business partners.
-In the absence of that clarity they find it difficult to know what to say and how to say it.
-Once you have that clarify it is far easier to achieve your desired outcome because you will then know what to say and how to say it.
+Most people are unclear about what they want to achieve in their communication with other people.
+In the absence of that clarity, they find it difficult to know what to say and how to say it.
+Once you have that clarity, it is far easier to achieve your desired outcome because you will then know what to say and how to say it.
 Think about your next conversation.
 What specifically would you like to achieve?
 For example, do you want to be assertive or achieve something else?

-Next, think about how you will know that you have succeeded eg. at being assertive.
-Will you know by the facial expression you receive from your prospect, customer, employee, supplier, referrer or business partner?
+Next, think about how you will know that you have succeeded e.g. at being assertive.
+Will you know by the facial expression you receive from your colleague, manager, partner, family member or friend?
 Or will you know by their verbal feedback, by changes in their posture, by how you think or by how you feel?

 Finally, think about what you will say and how you will say it so that you achieve what you have set out to do.
 Which words will you use?
 Which tone of voice, facial expression, and posture will be most effective?
 Ensure that your tone of voice, words, facial expression and posture all match the message you wish to send.